PX4/PX4-user_guide/en/flight_modes/hold.md

 A multicopter hovers at the current position and altitude.

-The RTL behaviour can be configured using the parameters below.
+The behaviour can be configured using the parameters below.

 Parameter | Description
 --- | ---